 Candied Pecans are a perfect sweet afternoon snack or topping for salad.
-With rich toasted pecans and a sweet caramel glaze, these keto candied pecans are a joy with every bite!
-This easy recipe is low carb, sugar-free, gluten-free, grain-free, and Trim Healthy Mama friendly.
+With rich toasted pecans and a sweet caramel glaze, these low carb keto candied pecans are a joy with every bite!
+This easy recipe is also sugar-free, gluten-free, grain-free, and Trim Healthy Mama friendly and a ¼ cup serving has less than 2 net carbs.

 You can add these candied pecans to a homemade trail mix, munch on a handful for a low carb snack, or eat them any other way you can think of.
 They are truly incredible, and I have a feeling you are going to love them as much as we do.

 Not to mention the fact that this candied pecan recipe only takes 15 minutes to prepare!
-You already know how much I love making fast treats.
-There isn't' anything wrong with stuff that takes forever, but if you can prepare something amazing that only takes a few minutes, it's a no-brainer.
+You already know how much I love making keto recipes for fast treats.
+If you can prepare delicious low carb recipes that only take a few minutes, it's a no-brainer.
 Okay, let's get started on the good stuff!

 How to Make Keto Candied Pecans